Don't Make These Mistakes. with Your Bounce House Rental Company

 2) Starting too large:

 Before we can rent bounce houses out, we need a customer base.
 Without a customer base our bounce houses will sit and collect dust.
 Build your customer base first and add to your inventory.
 This will allow you to purchase new inventory with revenue earned versus personal or business loans.
 Also, starting small allows you to understand the core of how your operation works.
 Trust me, it is much easier and cheaper to make changes to a small operation than to make changes to a larger one.
 For instance, the first three new bounce houses I purchased were from China.
 I heard about the pros and cons of buying bounce houses from China, but the cheaper prices helped me overlook everything else.
-To this day, I still have the first used bounce house I purchased (it's sentimental I guess).
-It was 4 to 6 years old when I purchased it eight years ago, but those three new China bounce houses only lasted 2.5 years.
+To this day, I still have the first used American made bounce house I purchased (it's sentimental I guess).
+It was 4 to 6 years old when I purchased it used eight years ago, but the three new China made bounce houses only lasted 2.5 years.
+The quality was subpar.
 I donated them to a charity because they were not worth reselling for business.
 Luckily for me it was only three and not 20 that I purchased; experiences like that helped me to grow and save money, too.

 3) Not having properly written and signed contracts: